apache/spark/docs/mllib-optimization.md

 The L1 regularization by using [L1Updater](api/mllib/index.html#org.apache.spark.mllib.optimization.L1Updater) will not work since the soft-thresholding logic in L1Updater is designed for gradient descent.
+See the developer's note.

 The L-BFGS method
 [LBFGS.runLBFGS](api/scala/index.html#org.apache.spark.mllib.optimization.LBFGS)